Spin glass models from the point of view of spin distributions: Sherrington--Kirkpatrick model

 By H\"older's inequality we can bound this by

-for large enough $A$ since $\p_g (|G_{\xi'}(\vrho)| \geq A)\leq e^{-cA^2}.$ Combining with (\ref{partA}) proves that
+for large enough $A$ since $\mathbb{P}_g (|G_{\xi'}(\vrho)| \geq A)\leq e^{-cA^2}$.
+Combining with (\ref{partA}) proves that

-Approximating logarithm by polynomials on the interval $[e^{-A},e^A]$ we can approximate $\e\log_A \la \ch_A\, G_{\xi'}(\vrho)\ra$ by some linear combinations of the moments
+Approximating logarithm by polynomials on the interval $[e^{-A},e^A]$ we can approximate $\mathbb{E}\log_A \la\ch_A G_{\xi'}(\vrho)\ra$ by some linear combinations of the moments

-for $q\geq 1.$ Since
+for $q\geq1$.
+Since

-for some continuous bounded function $F$ of the overlaps $(R_{l,l'})_{l,l'\leq q}$, Lemma \ref{LemP1SK} implies that
+for some continuous bounded function $F$ of the overlaps $(R_{l,l'})_{l,l'\leq q}$, Lemma~\ref{LemP1SK} implies that

-Let us rewrite the right hand side in terms of the process $G_{\xi'}$ in (\ref{Gxi}).
+Let us rewrite the right-hand side in terms of the process $G_{\xi'}$ in (\ref{Gxi}).
 Recall the definition of the processes in (\ref{Gxi}) and (\ref{Gtheta}).
-If $\e_G$ is the expectation in the Gaussian randomness of these processes then the definition of the function $F$ in (\ref{Fdef}) implies that
+If $\mathbb{E}_G$ is the expectation in the Gaussian randomness of these processes, then the definition of the function $F$ in (\ref{Fdef}) implies that

 and, therefore,